bhaskar4297/Personal_AI_Agent_Chatbot_With_FASTAPI/README.md

 ## 📌 Project Overview

+## 📌 Project Overview

 This project is a **Personal Agentic AI Chatbot** that enables users to interact with different **LLM providers** (DeepSeek, Groq models with extendable support for Llama/Mistral) through a unified interface.

-Unlike ChatGPT, which is tied to a single provider, this chatbot is **provider-agnostic, customizable, and tool-augmented**, making it ideal for **AI experimentation, prototyping and practical AI applications**.
+Unlike ChatGPT, which is tied to a single provider, this chatbot is **provider-agnostic, customizable and tool-augmented**, making it ideal for **AI experimentation, prototyping, and practical AI applications**.

+### 🔑 Key Highlights
+- 🧠 **Multi-LLM Support** → Integrates DeepSeek, Groq and easily extendable to Llama/Mistral.
+- 🛠 **Customizable & Tool-Augmented** → Add your own tools, APIs and workflows.
+- 🐳 **Dockerized Deployment** → Simple `docker compose up -d` spins up backend + frontend instantly.
+- 🔄 **CI/CD Integration** → Automated builds & deployments via GitHub Actions for reliable updates.

 ---